 A well-designed logo can help tell customers who you are as a business, all the while making you stand out from the competition.

 Your logo is to your business what your face is to you.
 It is a graphic representation of your organization and often the first point of visual communication you will have with your intended target market.
-Just like you wouldn’t enter a business meeting with a dishevelled, unpleasant face, you don’t want the first impression of your business to be based on a poorly designed, unattractive or outdated image that will reflect negatively on your organization and product offering.
+Just like you wouldn’t enter a business meeting with a disheveled, unpleasant face, you don’t want the first impression of your business to be based on a poorly designed, unattractive, or outdated image that will reflect negatively on your organization and product offering.

 This guide will help you take steps in the right direction when creating a logo that best suits your online business.
 From initial research to design elements, choosing what tools to create your image and how to evaluate your competition, we will walk you through every avenue needed to create imagery that will help you best attract consumers to your brand.